-As I wandered around Sighisoara, searching for coffins, bats, vampires and human blood, I realized Romania wasn’t going to give me what I wanted—lots of cheesy Dracula tourism.
-I had been to Bran, Transylvania, and Bucharest and so far had encountered nothing about vampires.
+As I wandered around Sighisoara searching for coffins, bats, vampires, and human blood, I realized Romania wasn’t going to give me what I wanted—lots of cheesy Dracula tourism.
+I’d been to Bran, Transylvania and Bucharest and so far had encountered noth-ing about vampires.
 It was odd.
 The Romanians just haven’t decided to get in on the vampire trend that’s spreading throughout the world.
 I admitted defeat.
-I simply wasn’t going to get what I had hoped for.
+I simply wasn’t going to get what I’d hoped for.

-I would simply have to settle for the fact Romania had turned out to be an incredibly amazing place that far exceeded all my expectations.
+I’d have to settle for the fact Romania had turned out to be an amazing place that far exceeded all my expectations.
 It was as good a consolation prize as any traveler could get.
-There may not have been vampire teeth in every shop but the country had a lot to offer.
+There may not have been vampire teeth in every shop, but the coun-try had a lot to offer.

-Yet for the three weeks I was in Romania, I was constantly shocked, awed, and blown away by the country.
+Yet for the three weeks I was in Romania, I was constantly blown away by the country.
 It was marvelous.
-It was way more developed than I thought, the towns were historic and beautiful, the people were friendly, the food, though heavy on meat, was delicious, and the country exhibited a frenzied, “we are on our way up” energy.
+It was way more developed than I thought, the towns were historic and beautiful, the people were friendly, the food, though heavy on meat, was delicious, and the country exhibited a frenzied, “we’re on our way up” energy.

 Heading out of Bucharest, I hopped through Transylvania in search of Dracula.
 Sadly, there wasn’t much about him to be found.
-You would think Romanians might have tried to capitalize on the whole Dracula thing, but there is hardly any vampire kitsch around.
+You’d think the Romanians would capitalize on the whole Dracula thing, but there’s hardly any vampire kitsch around.
 I was hoping for a lot of cheesy and tacky tourist traps that I could humor myself with.
 But there were none.
 I was so disappointed.
-I would have loved a “I survived Dracula’s castle and all I got was this t-shirt” t-shirt!
-I would think that with True Blood, Twilight, “Vampires are amazing” fad sweeping the world, Romanians might try to play up their Dracula inspired past and draw in some tourists.
+I would have loved a “I survived Dracula’s castle and all I got was this tee shirt” tee shirt!
+With True Blood, Twilight, and the “vampires are amazing” fad sweeping the world, the Romanians might try to play up their Dracula-inspired past and draw in some tourists.
 (Bucharest did have a Dracula restaurant, but it was closed for renovations.)
-Sure, it would be totally cheesy, but it would be fun—and sometimes travel doesn’t always have to be serious.
+Sure, it would be totally cheesy, but it would be fun—and travel doesn’t always have to be serious.
 Sometimes it can just be tacky and fun.
 (For example, Disney World.)

 The biggest day trip from Brasov is to Bran, where people head to the “fake Dracula castle.”
-The castle in Bran is this beautiful medieval residence that was used over the years as a fort, then an administrative center, then a palace for the queen before the communists took over.
+The castle in Bran is this beau-tiful medieval residence that was used over the years as a fort, then an administrative center, then a palace for the queen before the communists took over.
 At best, it might have been a place Dracula stopped while fighting the Turks.
-I don’t know why it is associated with him (they do have one room dedicated to his legend), but it is a castle worth seeing regardless.
-It is beautifully preserved and there are a lot of good descriptions about its history on the walls.
+I don’t know why it’s associated with him (they do have one room dedicated to his legend), but it’s a castle worth seeing regardless.
+It’s beautifully preserved, and there are a lot of good descriptions about its history on the walls.

-Getting out of Brasov, I fell the most in love with Sibiu and Sighisoara, tiny medieval towns filled with cobblestone streets, medieval buildings, and small little alleys to get lost in.
+Getting out of Brasov, I fell in love with Sibiu and Sighisoara, tiny medieval towns filled with cobblestone streets, medieval buildings, and little alleys to get lost in.
 These were the only two places where I felt overwhelmed by tourists, and I think it has more to do with the large number of people squeezed into a tiny area than the fact that the cities are “on the map.”
 Compared to other places in Romania, these towns were a lot smaller.
-Both reminded me of Bruges a lot in the way they looked, the number of older tourists there, and the lack of things to do after 10 p.m., which was sort of typical of the medieval towns I visited in Romania.
+Both reminded me of Bruges a lot in the way they looked, the number of older tourists there, and the lack of things to do after 10pm, which was sort of typical of the medie-val towns I visited in Romania.

 I was also surprised at how few tourists I saw in Romania.
-The hostels were mostly empty, even in busy Brasov and Bucharest.
-Busy Bran castle seemed to have more Romanians than tourists.
-I hardly saw any tour groups, and, if I did, they were mostly Russian.
+The hostels were mostly empty, even in busy Brasov and Bucha-rest.
+Busy Bran castle seemed to have more Romanians than foreigners.
+I hardly saw any tour groups, and if I did, they were mostly Russian.
 I saw a few German youth groups on their way to go camping, but for the most part, Romania doesn’t seem to take part in the great European summer tourist season.

 Which is great.

-Though EU membership has made this country more expensive than I realized, it is a still a great bargain.
+Though EU membership has made this country more expensive than I realized, it’s a still a great bargain.
 You can spend around $35 USD a day there if you want to travel on a budget.
-The country is about half the price of Western European destinations.
-(I got a fancy sushi meal with drinks for $25 dollars.)
+The country is about half the price of western European destinations.
+(I got a fancy sushi meal with drinks for $25 USD.)
 And you basically get the country all to yourself.
-Romania doesn’t probably jump into the minds of most people when they think “European vacation” and thus I think it is why it has avoided the crowds.
-People probably go “Romania?
-What the heck is in Romania?
+Romania doesn’t probably jump into the minds of most people when they think “European vacation,” and I think that’s why it’s avoided the crowds.
+People probably go, “Romania?
+What the heck’s in Romania?
 Let’s go to Italy.”
-(This most likely happens because you hear more about Italy than Romania.)
+(This most likely hap-pens because you hear more about Italy than Romania.)

 To me, Romania was one of the best and most beautiful countries I’ve visited in years.
 It defied my expectations.
-The food was delicious, I enjoyed the medieval towns, beautiful countryside, and most people were very friendly.
-I think Romania is one of the best countries no one seems to visit.
+The food was delicious, I enjoyed the medieval towns and beautiful countryside, and most people were very friendly.
+I think Roma-nia is one of the best countries no one seems to visit.
 I suggest you head there on your next trip to Europe.
-It will be worth it.
+It’ll be worth it.